 - -Attend events in your community.

 For more ways to get involved and event examples check out our 2013 Campaign Report (2014 Campaign Report coming soon) and our Resources page.
-Check out our Food Day 2012 slideshow below featuring photos from last year’s events including Mott Haven Academy’s (Brooklyn, NY) rooftop garden opening, the Future of Food: 2050 Conference (Washington, D.C.), and Babson College’s Annual Food Day Festival (Boston, MA).
+Check out our Food Day 2012 slideshow below featuring photos from that year’s events including Mott Haven Academy’s (Brooklyn, NY) rooftop garden opening, the Future of Food: 2050 Conference (Washington, D.C.), and Babson College’s Annual Food Day Festival (Boston, MA).